dpradov/keynote-nf/doc/References.md

   next versions in the following resources:

      * **http://www.tranglos.com/free/keynote.html**
-      It is the original site of KeyNote.
-It includes many information, as Introduction, Features, FAQ, etc.
+      It was the original site of KeyNote.
+It included many information, as Introduction, Features, FAQ, etc.
-      Is is also possible to download the original [KeyNote 1.6.5](http://www.tranglos.com/free/keynote.html)
+      Is was also possible to download the original [KeyNote 1.6.5](http://web.archive.org/web/20111015020842/http://www.tranglos.com/free/keynote.html)

      * **Keynote.chm**
        Help file of KeyNote (initially in .HLP and now converted to .CHM)